-Students will then select optional units decided by the specialist teaching staff, these include topics such as Sustainable Tourism, Worldwide
+Students will then select optional units decided by the specialist teaching staff, these include topics such as Sustainable Tourism, Worldwide work experience will be discussed with the teacher once the student has found a suitable placement.

 Travel and Tourism Destinations, Airport Experience, and My Country as a Destination.